trinityXmontoya/tic-tac-yo/README.md

 # tic-tac-yo

-command-line tic-tac-toe game. my submission to Recurse Center
+command-line tic-tac-toe game. written in Clojure after not having written any Clojure for ~2yrs. my submission to Recurse Center!

 ## Options to Run
 1. use [Leiningen](https://leiningen.org/)